backpackerhh/personal-website-react/README.md

 ## Deploy

-After every commit to the _master_ branch in GitHub, the app is automatically deployed to [Netlify](https://www.netlify.com/).
+After every commit to the _master_ branch on GitHub, the app is automatically deployed to [Netlify](https://www.netlify.com/).

 ## License